eProsima/Fast-DDS-docs/docs/fastdds/rpc_dds/rpc_dds_intro.rst

   to be used directly by the user.

-* *A high-level function-call style based API*, built on top of the request/reply API, and generated automatically by the *Fast DDS-Gen* tool from an IDL file, containing an interface with the operations to be used by both client and server (see :ref:`fastddsgen_interfaces_introduction`).
+* *A high-level function-call style based API*, built on top of the request/reply API, and generated automatically from an IDL file, containing an interface with the operations to be used by both client and server.

   This high level API is intended to be used to implement RPC applications with multiple data flows.

-  Once the user declares the methods in the IDL file, *Fast DDS-Gen* generates the source code required to make remote invokations in a function-call, user-friendly style, and provides a source file to allow the user to implement the operations in the server side:
+  Once the user declares the methods in the IDL file, a code generator generates the source code required to make remote invokations in a function-call, user-friendly style, and provides a source file to allow the user to implement the operations in the server side: